DabblerDoppler/ARM_pipelined_processor/doc/report.md

 Control signals are generated in the RF stage and propagate down the pipeline.
 Forwarding logic prevents data hazards by dynamically selecting between register file data, MEM results, or WB results using multiplexers.
 Branch control flow is managed in the EX and MEM stages, allowing for early PC redirection when needed.

 The entire pipeline is synchronized on a positive-edge clock.
 Reset initializes all pipeline registers and control paths.
-Bubble insertion (NOP injection) is used when hazards require it, and a global stall signal halts instruction fetch to maintain pipeline correctness.
+Bubble insertion (NOP injection) is used when hazards require it.

 ## Pipeline Design